jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ### Control gateway resources

-If you'd like to customize the gateway's CPU or memory, you can specify the `memory` and/or `cpu` argument under `gateway.jcloud.resources`:
+To customize the gateway's CPU or memory, specify the `memory` and/or `cpu` arguments under `gateway.jcloud.resources`:

 ```{code-block} yaml
 ---